tfenster/end2end/source/_posts/2021-03-02-creating-a-windows-docker-swarm-on-azure-using-terraform-part-iv.md

 ## The details on connecting to the nodes from the jumpbox
 If you want to be able to connect from the jumpbox to the other nodes in the swarm without a password, you can do the following.
 Please note that this means that anyone with access to the jumpbox directly has access to all other nodes as well.
 IMHO this is ok, but you need to make that decision for your own

-1. Create a key pair without a password on the jumpbox: Run ssh-keygen on the jumpbox and accept all passwords including an empty password
+1. Create a key pair without a password on the jumpbox: Run `ssh-keygen` on the jumpbox and accept all default parameters including an empty password
 1. Copy the public key to all other nodes.
-Note that your worker nodes might have different names, you can easily find out with docker node ls
+Note that your worker nodes might have different names, you can easily find out with `docker node ls`
 {% highlight powershell linenos %}
 $pub = Get-Content .\.ssh\id_rsa.pub
 ssh -l VM-Administrator mgr1 "'$pub' | Out-File 'c:\ProgramData\ssh\administrators_authorized_keys' -Encoding utf8"